MassMutual life insurance review 2020

-- Potential dividends.
-If you have a whole life policy, you’ll be eligible to receive dividends from MassMutual that you can use as cash or to buy more life insurance.
-As with any dividend-paying company, they’re not guaranteed.
+- Potential to earn dividends.
+If you have a whole life policy, you’ll be eligible to receive dividends based on MassMutual’s profits.

 - Guaranteed acceptance.
-If you’re worried about qualifying, MassMutual offers a high-risk solution without a medical workup for people ages 50 to 75.
+If you’re worried about qualifying, MassMutual offers a guaranteed issue policy for people aged 50 to 75.

 - Medical exam likely required.
 Most policies will require a medical exam, though you can get guaranteed coverage through the Direct Term program.